dmd-program/dmd-300-sp17/project-1.md

    - Production or iteration
    - Analysis and feedback
 2. **Set roles and responsibilities.** Members may have multiple roles.
 See [team roles](/team-roles.md) page for a list of roles.
+3. Create a http://sites.psu.edu blog to track your project's progress.

 ### Phase 4: Implement your design process